SaftIng/safting.github.io/doc/phpframework/index.md

 <a class="btn" href="rdf">saft.rdf</a>
 <a class="btn" href="store">saft.store</a>
 <a class="btn" href="data">saft.data</a>
+<a class="btn" href="querycache">saft.querycache</a>

 * [saft.rdf](rdf): provides interfaces for the basic RDF concepts, such as _Node_ (Namednode/URI-Resource, Literal, Blanknode) and _Statement_ (Triple and Quad).
 Additionally the StatementIterator provides a datastructure for just holding a list of Statements.
 * [saft.store](store): StoreInterface with the implementations AbstractStatementPatternStore and AbstractSparqlStoreAdapter
 * [saft.data](data): data interface with
     * DataParser for parsing any RDF serialization and returning a StatementInterator
     * DataSerializer for serializing data to any RDF serialization
+* [saft.querycache](querycache): The QueryCache component provides a layer based on our cache infrastructure to store query results and provide them later on.

 ## saft.backends
 <a class="btn" href="backends">saft.backends</a>